TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 The reason for this convention is an implicit metaphor:

-The syntax for a function call, print_time(start), suggests that the function is the active agent.
+The syntax for a function call, `print_time(start)`, suggests that the function is the active agent.
-It says something like, “Hey print_time!
+It says something like, “Hey `print_time`!
 Here’s an object for you to print.”

 In object-oriented programming, the objects are the active agents.
-A method invocation like start.print_time() says “Hey start!
+A method invocation like `start.print_time()` says “Hey start!
 Please print yourself.”

 This change in perspective might be more polite, but it is not obvious that it is useful.
 In the examples we have seen so far, it may not be.
 But sometimes shifting responsibility from the